afonsolsj/inkycert/README.md

 ## 📝 InkyCert

 **InkyCert** is a simple Python application with a **Streamlit** interface that automatize PDF form filling in seconds.
-Using a PDF file with field forms, a csv spreadsheet, you can fill multiple PDFs simultaneously.
+Using a PDF file with field form and a csv spreadsheet, you can fill multiple PDFs simultaneously.

 ---